 My best friend is slightly less pale than me and has the next shade up which works brilliantly for her.
 They have a really good range.

 I use Complexion Enhancer tinted moisturizer.
 It’s a good foundation when added in layers.
-Nice coverage, too.posted over 2 years ago
+Nice coverage, too.posted almost 4 years ago

 Photo ready comes in a shade called shell, I have been meaning to try it out since it looks like a very strong competitor for me as well.
 During the winter nothing is too fair for me!

-Also suprisingly make-up store has these sport foundations(very sweat resistant if i might add!, though they got a sticky finish which is a -), that come in a shade called leche, which was a brilliant shade.posted over 2 years ago
+Also suprisingly make-up store has these sport foundations(very sweat resistant if i might add!, though they got a sticky finish which is a -), that come in a shade called leche, which was a brilliant shade.posted almost 4 years ago

 If they are turning orange/yellow on you, you are probably wearing the incorrect undertones!
 You need to wear a foundation with pink undertones.
 NARS Sheer Glow is possibly the best foundation ever for fair skin.
 I usually have to wear the fairest shade, or the fairest shade is too dark with many brands.
 I have yellow/neutral undertones, so I wear the color “Gobi.”
 For you, I’d recommend “Mont Blanc.”
 With NARS, the next to the fairest is my color!